scolladon/sfdx-git-delta/.github/PULL_REQUEST_TEMPLATE.md

 closes #

 - [ ] Jest tests added to cover the fix.
+- [ ] NUT tests added to cover the fix.
 - [ ] E2E tests added to cover the fix.

 # Any particular element that can be tested locally